Lilith: In English media

 This is in accordance with Jewish folk tradition, which associates Lilith both with long hair (a symbol of dangerous feminine seductive power in Jewish culture), and with possessing women by entering them through mirrors.

 The Victorian poet Robert Browning re-envisioned Lilith in his poem "Adam, Lilith, and Eve".
 First published in 1883, the poem uses the traditional myths surrounding the triad of Adam, Eve, and Lilith.
 Browning depicts Lilith and Eve as being friendly and complicitous with each other, as they sit together on either side of Adam.
 Under the threat of death, Eve admits that she never loved Adam, while Lilith confesses that she always loved him:

 Browning focused on Lilith's emotional attributes, rather than that of her ancient demon predecessors.

 Scottish author George MacDonald also wrote a fantasy novel entitled Lilith, first published in 1895.
 MacDonald employed the character of Lilith in service to a spiritual drama about sin and redemption, in which Lilith finds a hard-won salvation.
 Many of the traditional characteristics of Lilith mythology are present in the author's depiction: Long dark hair, pale skin, a hatred and fear of children and babies, and an obsession with gazing at herself in a mirror.
 MacDonald's Lilith also has vampiric qualities: she bites people and sucks their blood for sustenance.

-Australian poet and scholar Christopher John Brennan (1870–1932), included a section titled "Lilith" in his major work "Poems: 1913" (Sydney : G. B. Philip and Son, 1914).
+Australian poet and scholar Christopher John Brennan (1870–1932), included a section titled "Lilith" in his major work "Poems: 1913" (Sydney: G. B. Philip and Son, 1914).
 The "Lilith" section contains thirteen poems exploring the Lilith myth and is central to the meaning of the collection as a whole.

 C. L. Moore's 1940 story Fruit of Knowledge is written from Lilith's point of view.
 It is a re-telling of the Fall of Man as a love triangle between Lilith, Adam and Eve – with Eve's eating the forbidden fruit being in this version the result of misguided manipulations by the jealous Lilith, who had hoped to get her rival discredited and destroyed by God and thus regain Adam's love.

 British poet John Siddique's 2011 collection Full Blood has a suite of 11 poems called The Tree of Life, which features Lilith as the divine feminine aspect of God.
 A number of the poems feature Lilith directly, including the piece Unwritten which deals with the spiritual problem of the feminine being removed by the scribes from The Bible.

 Lilith is also mentioned in The Lion, the Witch and the Wardrobe, by C. S. Lewis.
 The character Mr. Beaver ascribes the ancestry of the main antagonist, Jadis the White Witch, to Lilith.

 "Lilith" is a poem by Vladimir Nabokov, written in 1928.
 Many have connected it to Lolita, but Nabokov adamantly denies this: "Intelligent readers will abstain from examining this impersonal fantasy for any links with my later fiction."

+In Samuel de Ceccatty's 2022 British adult animated short film Lilith & Eve, Eve leaves Eden to learn about Lilith despite Adam's protests.